apache/datasketches-website/docs/Graduation/Maturity.md

 Community opinions are taken into account but the PMC has the final word, if needed.

 #### Yes.
-  * All major projecct decisions are documented via our <dev@datasketches.apache.org> mail list.
+  * All major project decisions are documented via our <dev@datasketches.apache.org> mail list.

 ### CS30
 > Documented voting rules are used to build consensus when discussion is not sufficient.